 A monthly review and outlook of the Global Listed Infrastructure sector.

-The best performing infrastructure region was Latin America (+11%), aided by strong returns from its toll road and airport stocks.
-The worst performing infrastructure region was the United States (-2%).
-Regulatory uncertainty weighed on US utilities with renewables-focused operations, while its freight rail and energy midstream stocks lagged for reasons outlined above.
+The best performing infrastructure region was Latin America (+6%), aided by robust returns from its airport stocks.
+The worst performing infrastructure region was Japan (-1%), whose electric utility stocks lagged as investors favoured higher beta assets.

 Market outlook and Strategy